 - Contact details (mobile phone, work phone, email, link to full bio or LinkedIn, etc.)

 However, I must to clarify one more time – you should not break the limit of one page so the whole CV must fit one A4 page.
-Definitely, you can use two-sided printing and it will help you to include more useful information about the person who will recommend you.
+You can use two-sided printing and it will help you to include more useful information about the person who will recommend you.
 But you should not exceed the limit.